 A student who has been dropped for failure to continuously enroll as stipulated by this policy (excluding summer, unless the student is planning to graduate in the summer) may be readmitted to a master's program by reapplying to Graduate College with written approval of the person(s) supervising the thesis or project and the Program Director.
 Readmitted students will be required to reapply for graduation and enroll in a number of hours of coursework equal to the number of semesters that have lapsed since the last time they were enrolled, up to a maximum of three (3) hours.

-Three (3) copies of the thesis are required.
-The first copy is for the library, the second copy is for the major department, and the third copy is for the Dean of Graduate College.
+Two (2) copies of the thesis are required.
+The first copy is for the library and the second copy is for the major department.
 Additional copies may be submitted for personal retention by the student.
 The cost of thesis binding will be borne by the student.
 Authentic signatures (not photocopies) by each member of the student's advisory committee are required on each approval sheet submitted with the thesis.

 Each candidate shall prepare a thesis abstract of not more than 350 words.
-Three (3) copies of the abstract will be submitted with the three (3) copies of the thesis.
+Two (2) copies of the abstract will be submitted with the two (2) copies of the thesis.

 An oral defense of the thesis is required.
 It will be conducted by the thesis committee.
 The Dean of Graduate College will be notified by the committee, in writing, when the student has passed the oral defense.
 The oral defense of the thesis must be passed at least three (3) weeks before the degree is conferred.